solix/AssisTU/README.md

 ### Deployment:
 There are various ways of configuring the application according to the service used to deploy the application.
-We will here explain a general configuartion and show you how to deploy the application on [Heroku](https://www.heroku.com/).
+We will here explain a general configuartion and later on show you an example of how to deploy the application on [Heroku](https://www.heroku.com/).
 #### General Steps
 If you are deploying on Heroku skip this section.